leakec/tfc/README.md

 pip install --upgrade pip setuptools wheel numpy pip install --upgrade tfc
 ```
 The above will install a binary TFC wheel.
-The developers have found that installing a source distribution leads to code that is slightly faster on some machines, as the code is compiled using potentially newer versions of compilers and swig.
+The developers have found that installing a source distribution leads to code that is slightly faster on some machines, as the code is compiled using potentially newer versions of compilers.
 If you would like the source distribution, then you can use the following:
 ```bash
 pip install tfc --no-binary tfc
 ```